labgem/pangenomeNEM/README.rst

 .. image:: images/workflow.png

-A minimum of 5 genomes is generaly required to perform a pangenomics analysis using the *core genome*/*accessory genome* paradigm.
+A minimum of 5 genomes is generally required to perform a pangenomics analysis using the *core genome*/*accessory genome* paradigm.
 Using the statistical approach presented here, we recommend using at least 15 genomes having genomic variations (and not only genetic ones) to obtain robust results.

 Installation
 ============================